They say that you can’t step in the same river twice.

 In my hands, I cradled his very own acoustic guitar, that he must have only played a month ago.
 It was only fitting that making this song was the last thing that happened in this house.
 That it now sung a song of eternal gratitude back to the one who gave it its voice, a purpose for existing.

-I love the acoustic guitar.
+The acoustic guitar is a paradox to me: soft as a downy pillow, beautiful as a maiden’s smile, and yet with a strength of intense emotion no other instrument can quite approximate.
 Every time I played even one note with it, it brought me back to my childhood, an innocent time before I knew what grief was.
 I always believed there was not a sound that the instrument could make that wasn’t beautiful.
 And even today, after the shattering of my naïve illusion that the skies would always be blue, it made all the more beautiful music.
-Not just in spite of it all, but because of it.
+Not just in spite of it all, but because of it.t.

 I stared transfixed by him smiling as he held his wife’s arm at their wedding.
 Just below them were scrawled their vows, intertwined inseparably in red and blue ink.
 How they were completed much too soon.